 GeneCards Summary for DAD1 Gene

 DAD1 (Defender Against Cell Death 1) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+Among its related pathways are Transport to the Golgi and subsequent modification and Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF).
 GO annotations related to this gene include dolichyl-diphosphooligosaccharide-protein glycotransferase activity and oligosaccharyl transferase activity.

 UniProtKB/Swiss-Prot for DAD1 Gene

 Essential subunit of the N-oligosaccharyl transferase (OST) complex which catalyzes the transfer of a high mannose oligosaccharide from a lipid-linked oligosaccharide donor to an asparagine residue within an Asn-X-Ser/Thr consensus motif in nascent polypeptide chains.
 N-glycosylation occurs cotranslationally and the complex associates with the Sec61 complex at the channel-forming translocon complex that mediates protein translocation across the endoplasmic reticulum (ER).
 Loss of the DAD1 protein triggers apoptosis (By similarity).